 While Fluidigm is a designated essential business, widespread global adoption of work-from-home and shelter-in-place orders has resulted in a significant slowdown in customer activities.
-A majority of our customers is made up of academic research labs, including major medical centers, which are largely, if not fully, closed.
-Consequently, they have limited abilities to accept, or prepare facilities to accept, non-critical instrumentation.
-In addition, many are limited in their ability continue their lab research activities, which has had an impact on our consumables sales.
+We estimate that 30-40% of our customers are either closed or working at reduced capacity as of the end of June 2020 because of the COVID-19 pandemic, compared to 60-70% in April 2020.
+These closures and slowdowns have resulted in lower than expected sales of our instrument systems, IFCs, assays, and reagents.
+Many of our customers have limited abilities to accept, or prepare facilities to accept, non-critical instrumentation or are limited in their ability continue their lab research activities.

 We are seeing and expect to continue to see near-term COVID-19-related priorities temporarily displacing longer term projects and research activities.
 Fluidigm has been working with a growing body of researchers around the world who are aggressively responding to the pandemic.
+In June 2020, we filed for emergency use authorization (EUA) from the U.S. Food and Drug Administration (FDA) for our saliva-based Advanta Dx SARS-CoV-2 Assay, which is currently pending FDA revniew.
+In addition, Fluidigm is actively supporting customers who are developing lab-developed tests and/or have filed for EUA from the FDA, as well as customers who are providing COVID-19 diagnostic tests outside of the U.S. Fluidigm's mass cytometry technology and workflows are also being used in the U.S. and Europe for multi-site COVID-19 patient immune profiling studies.
 We believe our microfluidics and mass cytometry capabilities can play a significant role in virus detection as well as in immune profiling of patients and populations.
 Furthermore, we believe our technologies and solutions will be important to the durable response from government and medical institutions to be prepared for future outbreaks.
+Despite these opportunities, there is still uncertainty regarding the impact of COVID-19 on the global economy, our customers and our business over the near term.

 In this period of uncertainty, we are actively managing our operating expenses and cash flows in response to the evolving market conditions.
-We have started implementing reductions in our operating expense structure including salary reductions and constrained hiring until the business returns to more normal volumes.
-We have improved the company's capital structure over the last 18 months, reducing our overall debt levels and extending our debt maturities.
+In addition, we have implemented reductions in our operating expense structure including salary reductions and constrained hiring until our business returns to more normal volumes.
+We have also taken advantage of various government programs available to us.
+For example, we have applied for or received wage subsidies in certain countries.
+In the U.S., the Coronavirus Aid, Relief and Economic Security (CARES) Act includes provisions relating to refundable payroll tax credits, deferment of the employer portion of certain payroll taxes, and other tax-related provisions.
+As a result, we have been preserving cash by deferring payment of U.S. payroll taxes and are currently evaluating the applicability of other provisions in the CARES Act.
+We have improved the company's capital structure over the last 18 months by reducing our overall debt levels and extending our remaining debt maturities.